ainfosec/FISSURE/Help/Markdown/UploadingPythonScripts.md

     sendp(packet, iface=iface, inter=float(interval), loop=1)
 ```

-## Uploading the File
+## Uploading Attack Files
-The Python file can be uploaded to Dashboard in the Library>Attacks tab.
-The file type must be set to "Python Script" and the selected file must be a valid Python file.
+Python files can be uploaded to FISSURE within the _Library>>Add_ tab by choosing a protocol and selecting "Attack".
+The file type must be set to "Python2 Script" or "Python3 Script" and the file must have a valid .py extension.
+Attacks added to the library and named with a proper "Attack Template Name" will immediately show up in the Attack tree widget.